benj-lazaro/react-beginners/README.md

 # React for Beginners

-Notes on React based on Mosh Hamedani's React 18 for Beginners course
+Notes on React based on Mosh Hamedani's Ultimate React course